top of page

 Painted Stone Relief of Warriors of the Five Dynasties and Ten Kingdoms — National Museum of China

-Snatching the Throne From A Child King
+Seizing the Throne from a Child King

 A few years later, King Chai Rong passed away suddenly, and his seven-year-old son Chai Zongxun ascended to the throne.